What is the AMCAS? [2023 Medical School Application Guide]

 • Update the following school information

-The verification process can range from a few days to a few weeks, and can be delayed if there are errors on your application, such as misclassified coursework.
+The verification process can range from a few days to a few weeks.
+This process can be delayed if there are errors on your application, such as misclassified coursework.

 In order for your application to be placed in the queue for verification, the following are required: